Some people say that the brows are the best at framing the face - so why wouldn't you make them look their best?

-There are plenty of options for conjuring up thick, statement brows, including brow pencils and brow-growing serums, but more and more eyebrow aficionados are turning to eyebrow tinting on the regs to take their brow game to that next level.
-This may sound like an bank-breaking choice, but it doesn't have to be; there are plenty of eyebrow tinting solutions that you can turn to at home.
+There are plenty of options for conjuring up thick, statement brows in seconds with the likes of makeup looks, including brow pencils and brow-growing serums.
+These are great to embrace the clean girl aesthetic without going overboard.
+And then you have treatments such as HD brows, microblading which can help However, more and more brow enthusiasts are turning to eyebrow tinting on the regs to take their brow game to that next level.

 But what is eyebrow tinting exactly?
 Does it suit all hair types?
 Where should you start?
-And 'brow' does it work?
-The first and last time we'll be making such puns in this article, we promise.
-If our editor takes this out, we totally understand.
+And how does it work?

 What is eyebrow tinting?

-Eyebrow tinting is the process of applying a semi-permanent dye to the brows as a means of enhancing and shaping them.
-As with hair dyeing, this can be done professionally at a salon or at home - if we're being honest, the same risks apply.
-If you can do it yourself at home, there are some great products out there and the results are fab, but if you want stress-free precision and flawless execution, it's always best to get them done professionally somewhere reputable.
-Otherwise...
+Eyebrow tinting is simply the process of applying a semi-permanent dye to the brows as a means of enhancing and shaping them.
+Just like hair dyeing, this can be done professionally at a salon or at home - if we're being honest, the same risks apply.
+If you can do it yourself at home, there are some great products out there, but if you want stress-free precision and flawless execution, and let's face it, who doesn't?
+It's always best to get them done professionally.

-The biggest advantage to choosing (quality) tinting is that the results can last up to several weeks (think choosing waxing over shaving), so you can pretty much cut eyebrows out of your morning routine 🎉.
-And if you book yourself in for regular tints, you can say goodbye to eyebrow pencils and crayons forever 🙏.
+The biggest advantage to choosing (quality) tinting is that the results can last up to several weeks (think choosing waxing over shaving), so you can pretty much cut eyebrows out of your morning routine.

 How long does an eyebrow tint last?

-If you're looking to make your new brows last longer, experts advise pairing eyebrow tinting with a keratin treatment.
+If you're looking to make your new brows last longer, experts advise pairing eyebrow tinting with a keratin treatment or using products with conditioning qualities to keep them hydrated.

 How do I choose the right colour?